SAP-samples/btp-dc-samples/docs/dox/btp-dox-ea-booster-setup.md

 SAP Business Technology Platform provides interactive guided boosters to automate cockpit steps, so users can save time when trying out the services.

-Select booster **Set up account for Document Information Extraction** to automatically assign entitlements, update your subaccount (or create a new one), create a service instance, subscribe to and access the Document Information Extraction UI.
+Select booster **Set up account for Document AI** to automatically assign entitlements, update your subaccount (or create a new one), create a service instance, subscribe to and access the Document AI UI.

 1. On the navigation side bar, click **Boosters**.

-    Search for **Document Information Extraction** and click the tile to access the booster.
+    Search for **Document AI** and click the tile to access the booster.

     ![UI application](images/00_2_dox_booster_start.png)